 Current Status

-agenticweb.md is still in early development as of March 2026.
+agenticweb.md is still in early development as of April 2026.
 It’s more of a vision statement than a mature specification — the exact file format, required fields, and tooling ecosystem are still being defined.
+In practice, the gap it aims to fill is being partially addressed by other standards: SKILL.md for task-level capabilities, A2A Agent Cards for machine-readable agent discovery, and MCP for tool integration.
 It’s worth watching but not yet ready for production adoption.

 Where It Fits